Junior Tyson Tour

 Third Offense: Player will not be allowed to compete in any remaining events for the season and relinquishes all paid tournament entry fees.

-Withdrawal Procedure and Refunds
+Withdrawl Procedure and Refunds

 No refunds for tournament registration fees after June 15th.